 Offices and facilities administering immunotherapy should be prepared to treat anaphylaxis.
 Physicians and office staff should have an established protocol in place, which can be reinforced with rehearsal drills.
-Anaphylaxis treatment medications, in particular epinephrine, should be immediately available and replaced if used or expired.
+6, 7 Anaphylaxis treatment medications should be immediately available and replaced if used or expired.
 Health providers administering injections should be trained in the recognition and management of anaphylaxis.
-It is recommended to continually review medications patients take prior to administration of immunotherapy to avoid placing patients at higher risk of a systemic reaction.
+It is recommended to continually review medications, which patients take, prior to administration of immunotherapy to avoid placing patients at higher risk of a systemic reaction.